openconfig/featureprofiles/CONTRIBUTING.md

 *   `proto/` contains protobuf files for feature profiles.
 *   `tools/` contains code used for CI checks.
 *   `topologies/` contains the testbed topology definitions.

+Directory names are not allowed to contain hyphen (-) characters.

 ## Allowed File Types